alt text

 In pursuit of these objectives, my team and I have made various endeavors toward the following more specific themes:

-The dominant majority of my research is aligned with the following research communities: natural language processing (ACL, NAACL, EMNLP), machine learning (ICLR, NeurIPS, ICML), and artificial intelligence (AAAI, IJCAI).
+Most of my research is aligned with the following research communities: natural language processing (ACL, NAACL, EMNLP), machine learning (ICLR, NeurIPS, ICML), and artificial intelligence (AAAI, IJCAI).

 Recent Talks